iCliniq Logo

 5. Buprenorphine.

 2. Intravenous Fluid - The child gets fluid intake to prevent the baby from dehydrating.
-Due to diarrhea and vomiting, there is fluid loss in the child.
+Due to diarrhea and vomiting, there is a fluid loss in the child.

 3. Weight Gain - The parents are advised to feed their babies a high-calorie diet to help them grow.

-How is Neonatal Abstinence Syndrome Prevented?
+How Is Neonatal Abstinence Syndrome Prevented?

 Following are the few prevention measures which can be followed to prevent neonatal abstinence syndrome.